jaketothepast/node-http-proxy/README.md

 My goal for this project is to have it be easy to spin up, and compatible with major browsers.
 It will do 2 things.

 1. It will monitor application-level traffic (anything over HTTP/HTTPS) - and log it.
-2. It will block traffic after it's detected that you've been on a certain site for too long.
+2. It will block traffic after it's detected that you've visited a site too much.

 In the future I would like it to: